mozilla/addons-frontend/README.md

 Here is our Flow manifesto:

-* The point of Flow is to help us declare the intention of our code and help everyone understand the implications of changes to interfaces and data structures.
-It adds some verbosity and overhead but JavaScript hates you so it is worth it.
-Have you ever lost hair trying to track down why a variable is undefined? *Of course you have*.
+* We use Flow to **declare the intention of our code** and help others refactor it with confidence.
+  Flow also makes it easier to catch mistakes before spending hours in a debugger trying to find out what happened.
 * Try to avoid magic [Flow declarations](https://flowtype.org/en/docs/config/libs/) for any *internal* code.
 Just declare a
   [type alias](https://flowtype.org/en/docs/types/aliases/) next to the code